 The American College of Emergency Physicians and the American Foundation for Suicide Prevention selected the ED-SAFE study as the overall winner of its Innovation in Acute Care Suicide Prevention Award.
 The award was presented at the ACEP Leadership and Advocacy Conference in Washington, DC.

 March 2019 – Few Patients Discharged From ED With Nonspecific Headache Are Readmitted With Serious Condition

 Neurology Advisor discussed the Annals of Emergency Medicine publication “Missed Serious Neurologic Conditions in Emergency Department Patients Discharged With Nonspecific Diagnoses of Headache or Back Pain” on 3/13.
 Additionally, the American College of Emergency Physicians featured this topic in their Emergency Medicine Today newsletter on 3/14.

 March 2019 – A Coordinated Effort to Improve Pediatric Emergency Care

-The Mass General Research Institute wrote about EMNet’s work to improve pediatric emergency care by spearheading an initiative to appoint pediatric emergency care coordinators in emergency departments across New England and other states.
+Krislyn Boggs, MPH was featured in a Mass General Research Institute blog post about EMNet’s work to improve pediatric emergency care by spearheading an initiative to appoint pediatric emergency care coordinators in emergency departments across New England and other states.
 To read the full blog post, click here.

 January 2018 – Pulmonary embolism is uncommon cause of syncope